nicholaskajoh/school-review-hub/README.md

 - Run SPA with `npm start`.
 - Build SPA using `npm run build`.

+## Notes
-**PS: Please, do not track/commit build or local config files.
-Also, try as much as possible to use [semantic commit messages](https://seesparkbox.com/foundry/semantic_commit_messages).**
+- Please, do not track/commit build or local config files.
+- Create a new branches for stuff you're unsure of so **master** doesn't get messed up.
+- Try as much as possible to use [semantic commit messages](https://seesparkbox.com/foundry/semantic_commit_messages).
+- Write and run unit tests.